- Research Associate Professor

-- Biracial and multi-racial families involved in child welfare services
+- Evaluation of the Pennsylvania IV-E waiver 2013-2018 for children and families involved in child welfare

-- Adoption of best practices in child welfare service
+- Adoption of best practice interventions in child welfare casework (structured assessment and family conferencing)

 2016-2018: Florence Stier Endowed Fund School of Social Work.
 Study: Animal ownership in low-income households: Is there a relationship between human and animal food insecurity?